pawwapawa/ByteSprout/README.md

 Designed and 3D printed by ALXV LABS (Alex Vong) as a designer toy, BYTE-90 is available as either a dev-kit or a collectible designer toy.
 This product is a limited run, and your support enables continued future development.

-While the base software is open-source, **the animations and 3D printed files remain proprietary** to maintain brand consistency and authenticity.
+While the base software is open-source, **the animations, original designs, and 3D printed files remain proprietary** to maintain brand consistency and authenticity.
 You can purchase BYTE-90 that includes all hardware, software, and animations, or build your own using the off-the-shelf hardware specified below.

 [BYTE-90 by ALXV Labs](https://labs.alxvtoronto.com/)

-> **Important**: Before contributing, forking, and or using this project commercially, please read our [Legal & Contributing Guidelines](CONTRIBUTING.md).
+> **⚠️ Important**: Before contributing, forking, and or using this project commercially, please read our [Legal & Contributing Guidelines](CONTRIBUTING.md).

 ## Features